SaulDoesCode/rilti.js/README.md

   },
   methods: {
-    // el will be pre-bound upon execution warn (el, ...args) {
+    // el will be pre-bound upon execution
+    // think of it like self in python classes
+    // or rust struct methods
+    warn (el, ...args) {
       el.oldtxt = el.txt
       el.txt = 'Sure you want to remove random-tag?'